Arts and Culture

 For those of generation Z, like 26-year-old Adam Wareing, Oasis provide sentiment in different ways.

-When Adam was 13, he – like many secondary school boys – was more bothered about football, only diving deep into music as he was leaving school.
+When Adam was 13, he – like many secondary school boys – was more bothered about his football club, Manchester City, only diving deep into music as he was leaving school.

 Adam said: “I listened to Noel Gallagher’s High Flying Birds’ album Chasing Yesterday, and I wanted to listen to more, so I started looking at Oasis songs and then became obsessed.”